Super Nintendo / Famicom Architecture

 The WDC 65C816 chip found on the Apple IIGS.

-One day, WDC was approached by Apple to design a backwards-compatible variant of the 6502 that could process larger amounts of data.
+One day, Apple approached WDC to design a backwards-compatible variant of the 6502 that could process larger amounts of data.
 This resulted in the WDC 65C816 CPU, released in 1983.
-Curiously enough, Apple went through many setbacks during the development of a computer that would use the new CPU, until three years later, with the release of the Apple IIGS.
+Curiously enough, Apple encountered many setbacks during the development of a computer that would use the new CPU, until three years later, with the release of the Apple IIGS.

 Image